 While the basic thinking of the Articles on social, economic and property rights remains the same, the formulations in these areas have been substantially re-worked.
 The main difference has been to insert an entirely new section on land rights.
 Coupled with this is a formulation on property rights which gives greater emphasis to the protection of personal possessions.

 At the same time, the difficult question of how to give meaningful protection to social or so-called second generation rights, has been dealt with by making their presentation more compact, and spelling out in the Enforcement section how they should be made effective.

 Article 11 SOCIAL, EDUCATIONAL AND WELFARE RIGHTS

-(1) All men, women and children have the right to enjoy basic social,
+(1) All men, women and children have the right to enjoy basic social, educational and welfare rights.

-of minimum rights in the social, educational and welfare spheres for all in the
+(2) Legislation shall ensure the creation of a progressively expanding floor of minimum rights in the social, educational and welfare spheres for all in the country.

-availability of resources and the capacity of the beneficiaries of such rights to contribute towards the costs involved.
+(3) Such legislation shall take into account national priorities, the availability of resources and the capacity of the beneficiaries of such rights to contribute towards the costs involved.